CERC-Genomic-Medicine/BQC19_Imputation_Panel/Benchmark/statistical_phasing/README.md

 - [bcftools](https://samtools.github.io/bcftools/howtos/install.html)

 Acknowledgements
-We would like to acknowledge the developers of BEAGLE software for providing the tools necessary for phasing and imputation.
+We would like to acknowledge the developers of BEAGLE software for providing the tools necessary for reference-free phasing.
 Their contribution is greatly appreciated.